janmaterne/kolibri/KNOWN_ISSUES.md

 - The issue is browser-specific and does not consistently occur in Chrome, Edge, or Safari.

 ### Conclusion:
 This is a limitation in Firefox’s ARIA implementation.
 Until it is resolved, alternative strategies like visually hidden text near the element or redundant error messages should be used to ensure accessibility.
+We have created a ticket for this: https://github.com/public-ui/kolibri/issues/7119